lk-geimfari/awesomo/languages/CLOJURE.md

 ```

 ---
-[**Cortex**](https://github.com/thinktopic/cortex).
-Neural networks, regression and feature learning in Clojure.

-Cortex has a 0.3.0 release meaning all libraries are released on clojars.
-This is very preliminary and I would expect quite a few things to change over time but it should allow you to train some initial classifiers or regressions.

----
 [**Cryogen**](http://cryogenweb.org/) is a simple static site generator built with Clojure.
 It's shipped on Leiningen so setup is fuss free and there's no need to mess with databases or other CMS systems.

 ![Cryogen Logo](https://avatars1.githubusercontent.com/u/10539940?s=200&v=4)